 Contact Linda Goodrum, Core Division Operations Manager

 The Core curriculum at Champlain College merges two distinct approaches to traditional academics—a comprehensive liberal arts program and interdisciplinary teaching and learning.
 The result is a rich experience that combines academic rigor, self-exploration, and local and global awareness, preparing twenty-first century students to live rich lives and enjoy satisfying careers.

 First-year students take Concepts of the Self (fall semester) and Concepts of Community (spring semester).
 They study in linked learning communities: cohorts of twenty students who share two Core faculty members.
 Employing the Inquiry Method, these small discussion-based classes emphasize critical thinking skills and reflective learning.
 Each Concepts course is paired with a Rhetoric course.

-The college capstone is an opportunity for students to pursue a self-directed experience in their professional program that intentionally integrates their liberal learning in the Core curriculum with their program learning.
+The college capstone is an opportunity for students in their final year to pursue a self-directed experience in their professional program that intentionally integrates their liberal learning in the Core curriculum with their program learning.
 In addition to the substantive professional-based, hands-on project in this class, the capstone will include a professional ethics component and a self-evaluation/self-reflection component.